Through The Fibro Fog

 Which type of pumpkin seeds should I use to make pesto?

-Regular pumpkin seeds (also called pepitas) are fine to make pesto.
-You want ones that are unsalted and that haven't already been roasted.
+Regular pumpkin seeds (also called pepitas) are suitable for making pesto.
+Use pumpkin seeds that are unsalted and that haven't already been roasted.

 How do I thin a pesto?